garthenweb/react-viewport-utils/README.md

 * using one central event handler per event to collect data
 * triggers updates to components using request animation frame
 * allows to prioritize the importance of updates at runtime which allows to drop frames for less important updates in case the main thread is busy
-* implements patterns like `onUpdate` callbacks, [render props](https://reactjs.org/docs/render-props.html), [higher order components](https://reactjs.org/docs/higher-order-components.html) and [hooks](https://reactjs.org/docs/hooks-intro.html) which make the developer experience as simple as possible and allow the the developer to concentrate on the application and not on global event handling.
+* implements patterns like `onUpdate` callbacks, [render props](https://reactjs.org/docs/render-props.html), [higher order components](https://reactjs.org/docs/higher-order-components.html) and [hooks](https://reactjs.org/docs/hooks-intro.html) which make the developer experience as simple as possible and allows the developer to concentrate on the application and not on global event handling.

 ## Installation/ requirements